takara45/vibe-marketing-frontend/memory-bank/progress.md

 [2025-04-18 22:16] - **Analytics UI Integration**: Integrated the real-time dashboard and custom report builder into the analytics page with tabbed navigation.

+[2025-04-18 22:30] - **Frontend State Management**: Implemented comprehensive state management solution using Zustand for global state, React Query for data fetching and caching, and created API client with error handling.

 ## Known Issues

 [2025-04-18 22:24] - **Analytics Report Functionality**: Identified issues with saved reports display, export, and sharing functionality in the analytics page.
 URL parameter handling for campaign data is not working correctly.
 These issues have been added to the todo list for future fixes.